Topics ICHAA held the "Meeting of Code Administration Managers and Practitioners in 2019

 Acknowledgements and Closing Remarks

 In spite of numerous lectures and guidance by the Monitoring and Guidance and Narcotics Control Division of the Ministry of Health, Labour and Welfare's Pharmaceuticals and Consumer Health Bureau, inappropriate information provision activities have not decreased.
-Most of the information provision activities using new materials and by MRs are carried out by the 72 member companies of the Pharmaceutical Manufacturers Association of Japan (PMAJ), and it is important that these 72 companies take firm action and make efforts to address this issue.
+Most of the information provision activities using new materials and by MRs are carried out by the 72 JPMA member companies, and it is important that these 72 companies take firm action and make efforts to address this issue.
 Based on today's special lecture, I hope that you will take the initiative to change your actions from now on.

 In his closing remarks, he also thanked the code administrators and code practitioners for their participation in the meeting and their daily activities, and concluded the meeting as follows

-The Pharmaceutical Manufacturers Association Code was revised in 2018 in line with the IFPMA Code revision, and was also revised in September 2019 in line with the full application of the Guidelines for Activities to Provide Sales Information.
+The JPMA Code was revised in 2018 in line with the IFPMA Code revision, and also in September 2019 in line with the full application of the Guidelines for Activities to Provide Marketing Information.
 Member companies are requested to understand the purpose of these revisions and respond to the revisions to their own codes.
 The revision is based on the strong desire to protect the health of patients and people in need by providing correct information on excellent pharmaceutical products.
 In addition, transparency is essential to maintain the trust of society.
-As a pharmaceutical association, we would like to take transparency one step further, so we would like to request that the method of disclosure be reviewed after further internal discussion.
+As a JPMA, we would like to take transparency one step further, so we would like to ask you to review the method of disclosure once again after internal review.

-( Yoshiki Ozawa, Practice Member, Code Compliance Promotion Committee, Understanding Promotion Subcommittee)
+( Yoshiki Ozawa, Practice Member, Code Compliance Committee, Understanding Promotion Subcommittee)

 Share this page